CSCfi/csc-user-guide/docs/support/tutorials/ml-llm.md

 - 64 GB on LUMI (single GCD of an AMD MI250x)

-The model size is the number of parameters times 2 bytes (for 16 bit weights) or times 4 bytes (32 bit).
+The model size is the number of parameters times 2 bytes (for 16 bit weights) or times 4 bytes (for 32 bit).
 For example a 30 billion parameter model with fp16, takes up 60 GB of memory.
-In practice [for inference there's up to 20% overhead][1] so you might need around 70 GB of memory, and thus even a single GCD in LUMI might not be enough.
+In practice [for inference there's up to 20% overhead][1] so you might actually need around 70 GB of memory, and thus even a single GCD in LUMI might not be enough for our example model.

 For training a lot more memory is needed as not only the model, but also the optimizer states, gradients and activations need to be stored.
-As a *very* rough estimate, around 5x the model size is needed for fine-tuning a model, but this depends a lot on the details.
-We'll discuss to ways to solve this problem in the sections below.
+As a *very* rough estimate, around 4-6x the model size (in GB) is needed for fine-tuning a model, but this depends a lot on the details.
+So for our example 30B parameter fp16 model, it might require 60 GB x 6 = 360 GB of GPU memory for training!
+We'll discuss ways to solve this problem in the sections below.

 ## Fine-tuning LLMs

 We have a [git repository with some example scripts for doing LLM fine-tuning on Puhti][2].
-The example uses the [Hugging Face (HF) libraries][3] and in particular the Hugging Face Trainer to train a given model (taken from the HF model repositories) with the IMDb movie review dataset.
-The task itself might not make much sense, but it's just used to demonstrate the technical task of fine-tuning a model with a given dataset.
+The example uses the [Hugging Face (HF) libraries][3] and in particular the HF Trainer to train a given model (taken from the HF model repositories) with the IMDb movie review dataset.
+The task itself might not make much sense, it's just used to demonstrate the technical task of fine-tuning a model with a given dataset.

 The examples, by default, use the [EleutherAI/gpt-neo-1.3B][4] model, as it will fit into the memory of a single GPU in Puhti.
-Given that it's a 1.37 billion parameter model with 32 bit weights, according to our rule-of-thumb, mentioned above, it would require 1.37*4*5 = 27.4 GB of memory for training which is less than the 32 GB maximum of Puhti's V100.
+Given that it's a 1.37 billion parameter model with 32 bit weights, according to our rule-of-thumb, mentioned above, it might require up to 1.37x4x6 = 32 GB of memory for training, so it should just fit into the 32 GB maximum of Puhti's V100 (if we're lucky).

 The repository has basic launch scripts for Puhti for 1 GPU, 4 GPUs (a full node) and 8 GPUs (two full nodes).
 The Slurm scripts are